This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium bowl, beat the egg white with an electric mixer until foamy.
-Gradually add the sugar and continue beating until soft peaks form (about 3 minutes).
+- Separate the egg, placing the white in a medium bowl.
+Beat the egg white with an electric mixer on medium speed until foamy.
+Gradually add the sugar and continue beating until soft peaks form, about 3 minutes.
+The tips should curl over when you lift the beaters.

-• Beat in the egg yolk.
-Mix in half the flour mixture, then the milk, then the remaining flour, blending until smooth after each addition.
+- Lightly whisk the egg yolk, then gently stir it into the whipped egg white until just combined.
+Fold in half the flour mixture, then the milk, then the remaining flour.
+Mix until just smooth after each addition.
+Do not overmix.

-• Bake for 25 minutes, or until a toothpick inserted in the center comes out clean.
-Let the cake cool on a rack for 10 minutes.
+- Pour the batter into the prepared dish and smooth the top.
+Bake for 25 minutes, or until the top is lightly golden and a toothpick inserted in the center comes out clean.
+Cool in the dish on a wire rack for 10 minutes.

 Notes